Vote in Person in Pennsylvania

 - SRS (Swarthmore-Rutledge School) is down the hill of College Avenue.
 Cross at the light and continue past the athletic fields on the right.
 This 10 minute walk is about half a mile from the Rose Garden Circle and located at 100 College Avenue.

 - To go to CADES (Children and Adult Disability and Educational Services), go down Rutgers Avenue (starts next to the PNC Bank).
 Cross Harvard and Yale Avenues.
 Continue up the next block, you'll see the CADES building on your left.
 This is a 15-20 minute walk from Parrish Hall and a 10-15 minute walk from Mary Lyon Hall and is located at 401 Rutgers Avenue.

-The Get Out the Vote committee has on occassion arranged for shuttle service from the Rose Garden Circle to the polls on election day for those students who want transportation to the polls.
+The Get Out the Vote committee has on occasion arranged for shuttle service from the Rose Garden Circle to the polls on election day for those students who want transportation to the polls.

 Pennsylvania Poll Hours

 Polls are open from 7:00am to 8:00pm.
 Be patient if there's a wait.
 Lines are likely to be long before and after traditional office hours, or around noon, when office workers come to vote.
 If you’re in line prior to 8:00pm, you’ll be allowed to vote.
 Don’t expect to vote if you arrive at the polling place after 8:00pm.

 Pennsylvania's Election Day ID Requirements